techwritex/techwritex.github.io/en/index.md

 ***

-**Technical writer** with 12+ years of experience in IT as a data analyst, a data warehouse developer (data engineer) and a business intelligence consultant.
+**Technical writer** with 12+ years of experience in IT as a data analyst, data warehouse developer (data engineer) and business intelligence consultant.

 AWS Certified Solutions Architect.